Karen Bennett

 Author's posts

-This is the tombstone of Louisa Marie Kable, located in row 6 of St. Paul UCC Cemetery, Liberty Township, Mercer County, Ohio.
-The marker is inscribed:
+This is the tombstone of Katharina Kable, located in row 12 of Kessler Cemetery, Liberty Township, Mercer County, Ohio.
+The weathered marker is inscribed: